 Volumizes and lengthens as it separates lashes.
 It’s infused with a combination of hollow silica and ultra-light fibers to boost volume without the extra weight.
 Vitamin E and panthenol nourish and condition, and a combination of polymers helps the mascara adhere to your lashes for lasting wear—no flaking, smearing, or smudging.
 The custom-designed brush combs and separates lashes to make it look like you have more of them.
 Tiny precision hooks grab lashes to pull the product through for an instant lash-multiplying effect.
 The brush actually fans out lashes as it coats them, separating and curling each lash while laying down the perfect amount of mascara.
 And it’s designed to reach even tiny inner-corner lashes, no matter which way you hold it.

 I love most of these mascaras, but I’ve said it many times, I don’t like buying mascaras over $15.
 There are so many amazing drugstore ones, why buy high end ones?
 Especially when you should throw them out after a few months.
 Mascara gets bacteria very easily and you don’t want to get an eye infection.
 My fave mascaras are by L’Oréal and Maybelline.
 I’ve only tried a few other drugstore ones because I received them from Influenster for review purposes.
-I’ve received the Revlon Mega Multiplier (check out my review) and CoverGirl Total Tease Mascara (check out my review).
+I’ve received the Revlon Mega Multiplier (read my review) and CoverGirl Total Tease Mascara (read my review).

 What are your fave mascaras?